Tanner Wayne

-Andrew Tanner Wayne (born May 18, 1988) is an American musician, best known for being the former drummer of Underminded, Scary Kids Scaring Kids, and Chiodos.
+Andrew Tanner Wayne (born May 18, 1988) is an American drummer, best known for his participation in Underminded, Scary Kids Scaring Kids, and Chiodos.
 He has also filled in on drums for Underoath.
-He is currently the drummer for Swedish heavy metal band In Flames.
+Most recently, he was the drummer for Swedish heavy metal band In Flames from 2018 to 2025.

 Career

 Underminded and Scary Kids Scaring Kids (1999–2009)

 Wayne was the third drummer of the hardcore punk band Underminded, replacing Joe Mullen in 2006.
 He was only featured on one album, Eleven:Eleven, which was released in 2007.
 When asked by Something Punk about the current status of Underminded, Wayne said that "Nick Martin (vocals) and I decided that we wanted Underminded to be an open thing forever.
 I don't think Underminded will ever die.
 We've talked about possibly putting together a record next year, but who knows.
 Underminded is an outlet for us to do whatever the fuck we want."

 Wayne had a brief position in post-hardcore band Scary Kids Scaring Kids, but was only on one tour with the band.